-A new iPhone goes through a lot of abuse – verbal and physical.
+A new iPhone goes through a lot of abuse – verbal (opens in new tab) and physical (opens in new tab).
 Apple drop-tests the handsets themselves during pre-production, of course, and when the phone emerges, the amateurs take over with YouTube videos of stress tests and drop-tests galore.

 And with the iPhone 6, or rather its phablet version, we've had bendgate (opens in new tab) which has seen videos of folks trying (successfully) to bend the phone into a permanent kink, something which has been accidentally done by the tight pockets of some unsuspecting iPhone 6 Plus owners already.